-Adoptive parent(s) hereby waive, release, and forever discharge the Agency, its employees, attorneys, social workers, independent contractors, independent contract attorneys, independent contract social workers, principals, officers, shareholders, owners, directors, successor corporations and affiliates from any and all claims, as set-forth in this document, demands, charges, causes of action, liabilities, penalties, costs and expenses, including attorney fees, that the PAP, who sign this waiver, may have now or in the future against the Agency or its employees, attorneys, social workers, independent contractors, independent contract attorneys, independent contract social workers, principals, officers, shareholders, owners, directors, successors, corporations and affiliates.
+Adoptive parent(s) hereby waive, release, and forever discharge the Agency, its employees, attorneys, social workers, independent contractors, independent contract attorneys, independent contract social workers, principals, officers, shareholders, owners, directors, successor corporations and affiliates from any and all claims, as setforth in this document, demands, charges, causes of action, liabilities, penalties, costs and expenses, including attorney fees, that the PAP, who sign this waiver, may have now or in the future against the Agency or its employees, attorneys, social workers, independent contractors, independent contract attorneys, independent contract social workers, principals, officers, shareholders, owners, directors, successors, corporations and affiliates.

-- 4.3 ICA Duties ICA will refer PAP to appropriate in-country providers in the sending country from which PAP wishes to adopt.
+4.3 ICA Duties - ICA will refer PAP to appropriate in-country providers in the sending country from which PAP wishes to adopt.
 ICA will act as liaison between PAP and the in-country provider.
-ICA will coordinate adoption services with the incountry providers, will receive and transmit to PAP all information received concerning child referrals, and will advocate for PAP in all manners reasonable and necessary. - 4.4 Relationship Between ICA and In-country Providers Incountry providers are independent entities who work cooperatively with ICA to provide adoption services to PAP acknowledges and understands that ICA has no control over the means or manner of the performance of the services provided by any in-country provider. - 4.5 Fees for in-country providers PAP is solely responsible for paying all fees and costs charged by in-country providers.
+ICA will coordinate adoption services with the incountry providers, will receive and transmit to PAP all information received concerning child referrals, and will advocate for PAP in all manners reasonable and necessary.

+- 4.4 Relationship Between JCA and In-country Providers Incountry providers are independent entities who work cooperatively with ICA to provide adoption services to PAP acknowledges and understands that ICA has no control over the means or manner of the performance of the services provided by any in-country provider. - 4.5 Fees for in-country providers PAP is solely responsible for paying all fees and costs charged by in-country providers.
 In most cases, ICA will inform PAP of those fees and costs.
-In some cases, fees and costs are paid directly by PAP to the incountry providers.
-In other cases, for the convenience of PAP and in accordance with the requirements of some in-country providers, fees and costs for in-country providers are paid by PAP to ICA, who then forwards the payment to the in-country providers.
-PAP hereby authorizes ICA to forward such payments to the relevant in- country providers.
+Fees and costs are paid directly by PAP to ICA, who then forwards the payment to the in-country providers.
+PAP hereby authorizes ICA to forward such payments to the relevant incountry providers.
 Occasionally, in-country providers require additional fees to cover the costs of unanticipated government delays, medical care for the child, or similar events.
 In any event, PAP agrees that ICA is in no way responsible for the fees charged by in-country providers, or for fees that have been forwarded or paid to in-country providers, and that under no circumstances shall ICA be required to refund or account for such fees.
-In the event that a placement is not completed, and depending on the circumstances, ICA may advocate with the in-country provider on behalf of PAP for paid fees to be credited toward another referral, or for a refund of fees paid to the in -country provider, but ICA cannot guarantee any such favorable outcome, and PAP agrees that ICA is not responsible or liable for PAP's loss of fees paid to an in-country provider.
+In the event that a placement is not completed, and depending on the circumstances, ICA may advocate with the in-country provider on behalf of PAP for paid fees to be credited toward another referral, or for a refund of fees paid to the in-country provider, but ICA cannot guarantee any such favorable outcome, and PAP agrees that ICA is not responsible or liable for PAP's loss of fees paid to an in-country provider.